-Because Van der Neer did not receive high prices for his pictures, he was forced to supplement his income as the proprietor of an Amsterdam tavern, "de Graeff van Hollant," in 1659.
-His career as a wyntapper failed three years later, and on December 12, 1662 Van der Neer declared bankruptcy.
-The inventory of his possessions made at the time indicates the low prices his paintings fetched; most were appraised at five guilders or less.
-After living in impoverished conditions during the last years of his life, Aert van der Neer died in Amsterdam on November 9, 1677.
+Aert van der Neer’s pictures did not fetch high prices, and therefore in 1659 the artist was forced to supplement his income by working as the proprietor of an Amsterdam tavern called “de Graeff van Hollant.”
+His career as a wyntapper failed three years later, and on December 12, 1662, he declared bankruptcy.
+The inventory of his possessions made at the time indicates that most of his paintings were appraised at the low price of five guilders or less.
+He lived in impoverished conditions during the last years of his life and died in Amsterdam on November 9, 1677.

 Houbraken, Arnold.
 De Groote Schouburgh der Nederlantsche Konstschilders en Schilderessen.
 3 vols. in 1.
 The Hague, 1753 (Reprint: Amsterdam, 1976): 3:172.

 Hofstede de Groot, Cornelis.
 A Catalogue Raisonné of the Works of the Most Eminent Dutch Painters of the Seventeenth Century.
 8 vols.
 Translated by Edward G. Hawke.
 London, 1907-1927: 7(1923):323-473.

 Bachmann, Fredo.
 Die Landschaften des Aert van der Neer.
 Neustadt, 1966.